Can Keratin Peptides Support Eyelash and Eyebrow Growth?

 The Takeaway

 OMI Hair Growth Peptides represent a scientifically grounded way to enhance the quality and resilience of eyelashes and eyebrows.
 These peptides help reinforce the collagen network and extracellular matrix that support each hair follicle, encourage healthy dermal papilla function, and improve the synthesis of keratin proteins that give hair its structure and shine.
+This structure-building role is closely tied to how keratin-derived peptides function at the molecular level.

 While there is no clinical evidence yet that oral keratin peptides directly stimulate new eyelash or eyebrow growth, the mechanisms they influence are consistent with stronger, healthier, and more vibrant existing hair.
 This makes them a powerful complement to topical lash and brow treatments, providing deep nourishment that supports beauty from the inside out.